Arghyasree/multispecies-mic-transfer/docs/reproducibility.md

 Genomes with identical canonical 8-mer profiles are also kept together.

 Query genomes are therefore absent from the target-support set.
+This protocol tests transfer to unseen target genomes.

-### Step 5: Leave-One-Antibiotic-Out Adaptation
+### Step 5: LOAO Adaptation

 Run: